1984

 breeze block combination for TV performances.

-at Tommy's Popshow] are that we always took the opportunity to get very
+are that we always took the opportunity to get very

 drunk backstage - particularly the year when Frankie Goes To Hollywood were